swietektomasz/connectis-task/README.md

 Assignment and Instructions:
 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

-A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction
-(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
+A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

-Checklist
+Checklist:
 a.
 Goal of the assignment: showcase great craftsmanship in area of REACT JS.
 Solution should be designed in a way that shows healthy architecture (solutions with 2-3 files will not be accepted).
 Solution should show the data flow and good practices in working with backend from the UI perspective
 b.
 Time required: anywhere between 3-6h depending on proficiency
 c.
 Technical guidelines:
 i.
 Can use https://create-react-app.dev/ to get started quickly ii. avoid additional frameworks and Typescript – only REACT JS iii.
 Make up a data set to best demonstrate your solution (can use tools to generate data or manually create some data) iv.
 Check solution into GitHub and share the URL(Make it Public)
 v.
 Plan your code composition structure (e.g separate service to simulate API request, separate file to calculate points, split UI into few readable files, etc.)